tc39/proposal-type-annotations/README.md

 Specifically, note that [the TypeScript compiler `tsc` does not have a built-in option to minify](https://github.com/microsoft/TypeScript/issues/8).
 Allowing TypeScript users to skip `tsc` during development will not inherently encourage users to skip a minification step, since that would have required separate action in any case.

 Babel is another popular transpiler for TypeScript, Flow, and Hegel.
 Babel's `preset-typescript` and `preset-flow` transpilers do not minify.
-In Babel, minification requires a separate step.
+In Babel, minification requires a separate step (usually performed by a bundler).
 Allowing Babel users to omit `preset-typescript` will not encourage users to skip minification.

 In this proposal, type annotations are treated as comments.
 Making comments more useful and easier to use is an appropriate evolution for JavaScript, even when we expect developers to remove comments and type annotations via minification.